What Happens in Case of Return of the Legally Dead?

 The Pennsylvania Statute that governs the property of absentees and persons presumed dead is at 50 Pa.
 Cons.
 Stat. §§ 5701 through 5706.
 Generally, if a person disappears and is absent from his place of residence without being heard of after diligent inquiry, the county court may make a finding and decree that the absentee is dead and of the date of his death.

 There are notice requirements.
-The matter must be advertised in a newspaper of general circulation in the county of the absentee's last known residence and in the legal journal once each week for four successive weeks.
-Notice includes the hearing date, which must be at least two weeks after the last appearance of the advertisement.
-At that hearing evidence will be heard concerning the alleged absence, including the circumstances and duration thereof.
+The matter must be advertised in a newspaper of general circulation in the county of the absentee’s last known residence and in the legal journal once each week for four successive weeks.
+The notice includes the hearing date, which must be at least two weeks after the last appearance of the advertisement.
+At that hearing, evidence will be heard concerning the alleged absence, including the circumstances and duration thereof.

 An unexplained absence for seven years may be sufficient ground for finding that the absentee died seven years after he was last heard of.
 This date of death is the starting presumption, but it is important to note that the court may declare an absentee dead before the expiration of 7 years.
 Conversely, the presumption can be overcome and a 7 year absence may not justify a finding that the absentee died.
 Evidence that the absent person was a fugitive from justice, had a bad relationship, was having money troubles, or had no family ties or connection to the community can be reasons not to presume death.

 The fact that an absentee was exposed to a specific peril of death may be sufficient ground for finding that he died less than seven years after he was last heard of.
 An example would be an airplane crash.
 Passengers and crew of the Titanic who were not rescued by the RMS Carpathia were declared legally dead soon after Carpathia arrived at New York City.